snkashis/android-docs/src/pages/map-sdk/overview/index.md

   - "import { Floater } from '../../../components/floater';"
   - "import { MAP_SDK_VERSION } from '../../../constants';"
 ---
-The Mapbox Android Map SDK is an open source toolset for displaying maps inside of your Android application.
+The Mapbox Maps SDK for Android is an open source toolset for displaying maps inside of your Android application.
 [Mapbox's demo app on the Google Play Store](https://play.google.com/store/apps/details?id=com.mapbox.mapboxandroiddemo&hl=en) includes many examples of how to use Mapbox Maps.
 Various pages in this documentation reference examples in the demo app.

-## Install the Map SDK
+## Install the Maps SDK

 {{
   <Floater
     url="https://www.mapbox.com/install/android/"
     title="Begin installation"
     category="guide"
-    text="A step-by-step walkthrough to help you get started with Android Map SDK."
+    text="A step-by-step walkthrough to help you get started with Maps SDK for Android."
   />
 }}

-Before starting to develop your application with the Map SDK, you'll need to add the SDK as a dependency.
+Before starting to develop your application with the Maps SDK, you'll need to add the SDK as a dependency.
 You can find the following dependency given below in the MavenCentral repository.
 While this document shows how to install the SDK through gradle, we also offer support for [Fabric](https://fabric.io/kits/android/mapbox/install).

 While we show how to insert the stable version of the SDK inside your project, you can also use the nightly build/snapshot or the beta version, if one is available.
 Find more information about how to do this inside the project’s [GitHub repository](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android/#readme).